What the study found

-What the researchers tested: The researchers measured the carbon-isotope composition (δ13C) of specific C30 hopanoids, which are membrane lipids associated with aerobic methane-oxidizing microbes, in 23 surface sediment samples from the Laptev Sea shelf.
-They also used 16S-rRNA analyses in the surface sediments to assess possible sources and interpret the hopanoid signals.
+The researchers measured the carbon isotope composition (δ13C, the ratio of stable carbon isotopes) of specific C30 hopanoids, which are membrane lipids from aerobic methanotrophs, in surface sediments from 23 sites across the Laptev Sea shelf.
+They also used 16S-rRNA analyses to assess interpretations of the hopanoids and possible sources.

 Key points

-- The strongest methane-cycling signal was found in the outer shelf region.
+- The strongest methane cycling signal was reported in the outer Laptev Sea shelf.

-- Depleted biomarker signals were also detected in the mid-shelf region, which had previously been thought to have lower methane cycling.
+- Depleted biomarker signals were also found in the mid-shelf region, which had been thought to have lower methane cycling.

-- Near the Lena River delta, heavier isotope values complicated interpretation, though the values were still lower than δ13C-organic carbon.
+- Near the Lena River delta, heavier isotope values may reflect mixed influences, including lower methane oxidation and isotope dilution.

 Disclosure